 Common areas in which conflict areas are necessary: intersection turning movements and branching (merge/diverge) conflicts.

-Exception: Overlap between connectors and links should be minimized to reduce the conflict area between them; however, these conflict areas should be kept at permissive (i.e., yellow-yellow).
+Exception: Overlap between connectors and links should be minimized to reduce the conflict area between them; however, these conflict areas should be kept at no interaction (i.e., yellow-yellow).

 Parameters defining conflict areas for different purposes should be coded as provided in the table below.